yaroslavyaroslav/yaroslavyaroslav.github.io/content/posts/Generic protocol workaround.md

 tags: [swift, generics, decodable, API]
 ---
 ## Abstract

-Prior the **Swift 5.7** release there is a lack of using protocol with `associatedtype` either as a type of passed argument or as a returning type.
-Prior this release both options to solve such tasks as with [SE-0309](https://github.com/apple/swift-evolution/blob/main/proposals/0309-unlock-existential-types-for-all-protocols.md "") and [SE-0346](https://github.com/apple/swift-evolution/blob/main/proposals/0346-light-weight-same-type-syntax.md "") are not available.
+Prior to the Swift 5.7 release, there was a lack of support for using protocols with associatedtype as a type of passed argument or as a returning type.
+Prior to this release, the options to solve such tasks as with [SE-0309](https://github.com/apple/swift-evolution/blob/main/proposals/0309-unlock-existential-types-for-all-protocols.md "") and [SE-0346](https://github.com/apple/swift-evolution/blob/main/proposals/0346-light-weight-same-type-syntax.md "") were not available.

-But, you know, this tasks are still exists there.
-So Apple names its way to solve them in the past:

-> do a lot of boilerplate code e.g. to write as much overloaded methods as it needs to cover all cases.
+However, these tasks still exist.
+In the past, Apple's solution was to do a lot of boilerplate code, such as writing many overloaded methods to cover all cases.

-Let’s review another one that solves not all, but some tasks from above.
+Let's review another solution that solves some, but not all of these tasks.

 ## Problem overview
-The problem comes from the protocols restrictions on one hand and generics restrictions on another.
-Let’s dig it.

-Let’s say we’re willing to implement method that will be decode any `Decodable` object that i’ll get.
-This is a meaningful task in case that we’re receiving useful server response wrapped within almost static object, and we want to cover this response with a single type.
+The problem comes from the restrictions of protocols and generics.
+To illustrate this, let's consider the task of implementing a method that can decode any Decodable object.
+This is a useful task when receiving a server response wrapped in object that couldn't be mapped to a JSON key, and we want to cover this response with a single type.

-Here’s the example of possible received JSON objects:
+As an example, we have two possible received JSON objects:
-First object
 ```json
 {
     "id": 1,